devops329/devops/instruction/awsEcr/awsEcr.md

 ## Setup a lifecycle rule

 When you push a container image to ECR it will untag the previous image and leave it in the repository.
-In order to clean these up and avoid going over the 500 MB free tier, you can create a `lifecycle rule` that removes anything without a tag after 1 day.
+In order to clean these up and avoid going over the 500 MB free tier, you can create a `Lifecycle policy rule` that removes anything without a tag after 1 day.
 You can also set up a rule that only keeps the last N images.

 ![Lifecycle rule](lifecycleRule.png)